AI assistant — not human

 Mailbox migration is not a single event — it is a carefully sequenced operation that unfolds over weeks or months.
 The wave strategy determines which users migrate when, and getting it wrong creates cascading problems with delegate access, shared mailbox availability, and team productivity.

-Critical planning detail: always migrate a user and their delegates together.
-If User A has granted Full Access to User B, migrating User A without User B creates a cross-premises delegate scenario that works but introduces latency.
-Migrating both in the same wave provides the best experience for both users.
+It is essential to migrate a user and their delegates together.
+If User A has given Full Access to User B, migrating User A without User B creates a cross-premises delegate situation.
+This setup works but can lead to latency issues.
+Migrating both users in the same wave ensures the best experience for everyone involved.

 For actively used public folders, you have three options: migrate them to Exchange Online public folders (supported via batch migration scripts), convert them to Microsoft 365 Groups or shared mailboxes (better for collaboration), or migrate content to SharePoint document libraries or Teams channels (best for document-centric folders).
 EPC Group recommends converting to modern collaboration tools wherever possible — public folders are a legacy construct, and SharePoint migration provides a more robust, searchable, and permission-controlled alternative.